ciurana-life/victorciurana.com/README.md

 ### TODO ###
 TODO:
-* Make tests for the home page view.
+* Tox, and write how to run tests with it and pytest
-* Make test for the no-cookie view.
+* Create Makefile for all the commands and deployment
-* Settings for deploy with env.
-* Nginx, gunicorn files for deploy.
-* More.